Cardiff Demons: Women's team: 2021–present

 In 2023, Cardiff made their first appearance in the Challenge Cup and reached the quarter-finals due to wins over and in the group stage.
 They also took part in the RFL Women's Nines where they earned a wildcard place in the finals.
 In the league the Demons went undefeated in the regular season, but lost 22–10 to London Broncos in the Grand Final.

 In 2024, Cardiff reached the quarter-finals of the Challenge Cup and the semi-finals of the Women's Nines, before losing to in both competitions.
 The Super League South became the Southern Championship, a second-tier competition, in which Cardiff finished top of the table, but lost 28–8 to London Broncos in the final.
 In December 2024, the Rugby Football League announced a further restructuring of the league system which would see the club transferred to an expanded Northern Championship in the 2025 season.

+In April 2026, it was announced that Cardiff Demons had formed a partnership with South Wales Jets and that the Demons would take on the South Wales Jets name at the conclusion of the 2026 Season.
+In the 2026 Challenge Cup, Cardiff reached the quarter-finals in which they lost to Leeds Rhinos.
+In the 2026 National Championship, they finished in third place before losing their play-off semi-final 44–6 against London Broncos.